FelipeSanchezSoberanis/data-structures-and-algorithms/README.md

 - Depth first: we completely traverse one sub-tree before exploring a sibling sub-tree
 - Breadth-first: we traverse all nodes at one level before progressing to the next level

+## Dynamic arrays

+Problem: might not know max size when allocating an array.

+Solution: dynamic arrays (also known as resizable arrays).

+Idea: store a pointer to a dinamically allocated array, and replace it with a newly-allocated array as needed.

+It is an abstract data type with the following operations (at least):
+- Get(i): return element at location i
+- Set(i, val): sets element i to val
+- PushBack(val): adds val to the end
+- Remove(i): removes element at location i
+- Size(): return the number of elements

+To implement, you have to store:
+- arr: dynamically-allocated array
+- capacity: size of the dynamically-allocated array
+- size: number of elements currently in the array